- Phillip Noyce

 Salt is an actionized spy yarn that has one thing going for it: the mystery as to the numerical value that should precede the title character’s agent status.
 Angelina Jolie plays Evelyn Salt, one of the CIA’s best, most indispensable agents.
 When a defecting Russian spy named Orlov (Daniel Olbrychski) fingers Salt as a deep cover mole with plans to kill the Russian president, she makes a run for it.
 The question remains: Is she a double-agent, a triple-agent, or just a good employee of the CIA who’s wrongly accused of espionage?
 You’ll figure out the answer rather quickly, making the movie’s ensuing misdirections and double-crosses painful to endure.

 But then who’s the bad guy?
-The secret won’t be revealed in this review, but here are the candidates: First, there’s Salt.
+I won’t reveal the secret in this review, but here are the candidates: First, there’s Salt.
 The movie keeps enough distance from Jolie’s character that the audience would be justified in suspecting her intentions.
-We never know for certain what she’s doing, if she’s plotting or merely reacting to the situation.
-But she has two CIA agents on her tail, and there’s a good chance one of them may have something to hide, because in movies, CIA agents always have something to hide.
+We never know for sure what she’s doing, if she’s plotting or merely reacting to the situation.
+But she has two CIA agents on her tail, and there’s a good chance one of them may have something to hide because, in movies, CIA agents always have something to hide.
 Salt’s longtime partner, Ted Winter (Liev Schreiber), wants only to trust her and bring her in for questioning.
 Whereas Agent Peabody (Chiwetel Ejiofor), a CIA Internal Affairs operative, believes she’s a turncoat and wants her taken down.
 There’s potential here for a good guessing game, but it’s easy to deduce the culprit long before the movie wants us to.

-By the third act when Salt takes the audience into the White House for a convoluted presidential assassination plot, the movie has pushed our suspension of disbelief passed the point where we might care about anything happening onscreen.
+By the third act, when Salt takes the audience into the White House for a convoluted presidential assassination plot, the movie has pushed our suspension of disbelief past the point where we might care about anything happening onscreen.
 The characters have all ceased to be interesting, the mystery is gone, and the only reason to watch is the action.
 And yet, the movie proceeds as if it still has some tricks up its sleeve, which it doesn’t.
-For some audiences, spending 100 minutes on some well-constructed action will be enough.
+Spending 100 minutes with some well-constructed action will be enough for some audiences.
 But when the apparent potential for a clever spy thriller is passed up for a simple adrenaline rush, the result is a disappointment.